 Bike Sharing operators offer access to bicycles provided and maintained by a fleet operator.
 Common types of bike sharing schemes are station-based, free-floating GPS tracked bikes or hybrid systems using both concepts.
 Even the concept was invented in the Netherlands, it became very popular in China recently and is now available in most countries, see https://bikesharemap.com.

 Number of people in a car.
 The minimum number is 1, i.e. the driver (not considering Autonomous Vehicles for now).
 A low Car Occupancy is an indication for poor and inefficient use of the car and the space it requires as resources.
 From a transport efficiency and environmental perspective a high Car Occupancy is desired.
 Depending on the source average car occupancy in developed countries is claimed to be between 1.1 and 1.4 leaving 3 to 4 seats empty and underutilized.

 Car Pooling or Carpooling

 Ride Sharing using cars in order to increase Car Occupancy.
-Commonly Carpooling is referred to non-commercial shared use of a privately owned car for certain trips where usually the passengers contributes to the costs of the driver.
+Commonly Carpooling is referred to the non-commercial shared use of empty seats in a privately owned car where the passenger usually contributes to the costs of the driver.
 This is also referred to as Peer-to-peer (P2P) Ride Sharing.
 In a wider definition Carpooling also includes Taxi Pooling, Shared Shuttle Services, Hitch Hiking and Slugging.
 Not to be confused with Car Sharing and Pool Cars.

 Offers access to self-driven vehicles provided and maintained by a fleet operator.
 Car Sharing is commonly referred to short-time car rentals as offered by companies like ZipCar, Share Now (Car2Go/DriveNow) or peer-to-peer car sharing companies like Getaround.
 There is no clear distinction between Car Sharing and rental cars.
 Sixt Share has even combined long and short-term car rentals into one offer.